Cybersecurity Awareness Holidays That Everyone With A Computer Should Know About

 Data Privacy Day (January 28th)

-Remember, there are over a billion data breaches in the United States every year.
-There are trillions of them around the world.
-That’s why it’s vitally important for people to take the steps to secure their data.
-This means making sure updates and security patches are up to date, that you’re careful about how information is shared, and giving careful consideration to how you share information online.
+There are over a billion data breaches in the United States every year and trillions around the world.
+That’s why it is vitally important for people to take steps to secure their data.
+This means making sure updates and security patches are up to date, being careful about how information is shared, and giving careful consideration to how you share information online.

 Change Your Password Day (February 1st)